What is Biodiversity Net Gain?

 Onsite vs Offsite

-BNG provisions should be based on the mitigation hierarchy to prevent the destruction of habitats however that is not always possible for development.
+Net gain provisions should be based on the mitigation hierarchy to prevent the destruction of habitats however that is not always possible for development.
 However, this should be taken into consideration at the very beginning of the design for developments to ensure that all measures have been taken to reduce the impact on habitats.
 If losses must happen, then the first stage would be to replace the habitats that have been degraded on the development site as part of the proposed scheme.
 This could include landscaping, public open space and urban trees.
 But, this is not always possible depending on the baseline of the site and the density of the scheme and therefore the next step would be to use offsite units.
 If an offset site cannot be found then Statutory Credits can be purchased from the government to offset.
 These are priced considerably higher than market value offsite credits.

 Where offsite units are being purchased it is important to take into account the spatial multiplier which can be found in the metric.
-This means that the developer buying credits is penalised for going outside National Character Area or Local Authority Boundaries.
+This means that the developer buying credits is penalised for going outside National Character Area (NCA) or Local Planning Authority (LPA) Boundaries.
 The spatial multiplier means that it takes additional land to provide the same number of units and depends on whether you are in a neighbouring LPA or NCA or the rest of the country.
 Where the offset site is in the neighbouring NCA the multiplier is 1.5 and any other area of the country the multiplier is 2.0

 Legals